 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-Derivatives are currently not used to attain the environmental or social characteristics promoted by the sub-fund.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+Derivatives are currently not used to attain the environmental or social characteristics promoted by the fund activities to make a substantial contribution to an environmental objective.